 - Don't park next to a yellow line.
 If you do, you will most likely be towed away (especially if you are in a foreign car).

 - Unleaded = sin plomo 98 or Eurosuper 95

 - Diesel = gasoleo

-When I said 'low', I didn't necessarily mean in terms of rank, I meant in terms of behaviour.
-Such as emailing journalists and calling them stupid for their opinions.
-For further evidence of the reputation of the Guardia Civil, google "what do the guardia civil do?" .
+When I said 'low,' I didn't necessarily mean in terms of rank, I meant in terms of behavior - such as emailing journalists and calling them stupid for their opinions.
+For further evidence of the reputation of the Guardia Civil, google "what do the guardia civil do?"
 Just on the Google results page alone, you'll see:

-It is easy to find a lot more anecdotal evidence for negative behaviour of the Guardia Civil.
+It is easy to find a lot more anecdotal evidence for negative behavior of the Guardia Civil.
 I have one.
-A friend of mine was over charged by a taxi driver.
+A friend of mine was overcharged by a taxi driver.
 He argued.
 When a member of the Guardia Civil approached him, my friend explained the situation.
 The Guardia Civil kicked his leg from behind him, held him against the car and said he should pay the amount the taxi driver wanted.

-If the Guardia Civil have a problem with me calling them 'the lowest' type of police force in Spain, they only have themselves to blame.
+If the Guardia Civil has a problem with me calling them 'the lowest' type of police force in Spain, they only have themselves to blame.

 The Guardia Civil like to catch out motorists for not wearing their fluorescent jacket when stepping out of the car, which Spanish law says must wear whenever you stop by the side of a highway.
 So, if they stop you, take your time to put it on before you get out of the car.